paulstothard/helpful_commands/README.md

 ## datamash

+[GNU datamash](https://www.gnu.org/software/datamash/) is a command-line program which performs basic numeric, textual and statistical operations on input textual data files.

 ### Group records by one column and print information about each group

 In the following example the input CSV file has a header line.
 Records are grouped based on the value in column `2`, and for each group the mean value of column `5` is printed: